MedeaMelana/JsonGrammar/README.md

 # Introducing JsonGrammar

-JsonGrammar is a Haskll library for converting between Haskell datatypes and [JSON](http://en.wikipedia.org/wiki/JSON) ASTs.
+JsonGrammar is a Haskell library for converting between Haskell datatypes and [JSON](http://en.wikipedia.org/wiki/JSON) ASTs.
 See the [API documentation on Hackage](http://hackage.haskell.org/package/JsonGrammar).